-Born in Butler County, Alabama in 1923, Hank Williams had quite the impact on country music in his short 29 years.
+Born in Butler County, Alabama in 1923, Hank Williams had quite the impact on country music in his short 29 years, as both a songwriter and a vocalist.
 He recorded 35 singles that reached the top ten of the country Billboard charts, including 11 number one hits.
-Pretty impressive.

 10. "Cold, Cold Heart"